INSTALLATION GUIDE

 Underground Burial Depth Requirements

-PME / TN-C-S earthing — outbuildings
+PME / TN-C-S earthing when you feed an outbuilding

 Try Elec-Mate free for 7 days